Written By Marina Ranger

 Day 5 – 35km, 3hrs 54mins (6’36min/km), 206m of ascent

-Hydration wise, I drank close to 1.5l every 10km — 750ml of which had Elete in and the other 750ml was plain water.
-Hydration strategy is so person dependant but I know how much I sweat so ensured I drank frequently in small quantities.
+Hydration wise, I drank close to 1.5L every 10km, 750ml of which had Elete electrolytes in and the other 750ml was plain water.
+A hydration strategy is very personal but I know how much I sweat so ensured I drank frequently in small quantities.

 My kit also worked perfectly so I don’t think I would change anything there.
 Here is a list of my main items:

 - X-Bionic Trick top – my desert go-to that I cannot fault